 Where to go on holiday in June

 One of the best ways to enjoy the Med is in your own rented villa, many of which have private pools.
-We particularly like Catalonia for its pretty fishing villages, secluded coves and mountains, and Paxos, an authentic and unspoilt Greek island.
+I personally like Catalonia in Spain for its pretty fishing villages, secluded coves and mountains, and Paxos, an authentic and unspoilt Greek island.
 Malta’s little sister Gozo is another island that oozes charm.

-In France, families on a budget can rent a self-catering apartment in a car-free holiday village complete with aqua parks and slides, golf courses, farms and free kids clubs.
-A great option for active children.
-If your budget is a bit higher, check out this collection of villas in France with private pool.
+In France, families on a budget can rent a self-catering apartment in a Siblu village complete with aqua parks and slides, golf courses and free kids clubs – it’s a great option for active children.
+If your budget is higher, check out this collection of villas in France with private pool.

 The Italian islands of Sicily and Sardinia have great beaches: I like Forte Village Resort in Sardinia – which is great for families and sporty couples – and Sir Rocco Forte’s Verdura Golf & Spa Resort in Sicily.

 For something a bit different, head to small friendly Montenegro which has an unspoilt coastline, historic old towns, great food – and isn’t over-run by British tourists.
 I love this selection of boutique hotels.

 Another overlooked gem is Slovenia which is great value and deserves to be explored, from its majestic lakes and medieval towns to the scenic coastline and the charming capital, Ljubljana.
 Choose between a fly-drive holiday and a private tour with a driver and guide.

 UK holidays in June

 June can be a marvellous time to discover the UK – with long hours of daylight and without the crowds of the school summer holidays.
 It’s no surprise that Cornwall is one of the UK’s most popular holiday spots: its beaches, coastal paths, great food and family-friendly attractions rarely disappoint.
 I recommend self-catering with Classic Cottages.